leocavalcante/siler/docs/graphql/README.md

 }
 ```

-Call the query that fetches Rooms to check:
+Call the query that fetches Rooms to check again:

 ```graphql
 query {